Transformative Learning | Professional Development

 Our learning outcomes for Professional Development are that students:

-- Acquire professional competencies (hard and/or soft skills) during study abroad
+- Acquire and articulate hard and soft skills during study abroad

-- Understand various applications of professional competencies in the African context
+- Understand applications of professional competencies in the African context

 - Connect insights gained during study abroad to wider future career objectives